 Wildlife

-It happened, my greatest fear, I came face to face with a bear.
-I kid you not; while unloading the car a bear arrived between trips hoping to help himself to a snack from the car and we were within six feet of each other when I noticed him.
-We were equally scared of each other and each slowly backed away; thankfully my instinct was exactly what the National Park website recommends you do if you encounter any black bears.
+I had been unloading the groceries and between trips a bear thought he might help himself to a snack; he looked at me then turned around and ran away.
+I did the same.
+We were equally scared of each other and thankfully my instinct was exactly what the National Park website recommends you do if you encounter any black bears.

 While it is a cool story now, I was terrified at that moment.
 Wildlife that interacts with humans in any way must be put down, so I want to stress the importance of following the park’s guidelines for your safety and theirs.
 Thankfully, no bears or humans were harmed in the making of this story.